-1. The initial advising appointment after admission.
+- 1. The initial advising appointment after admission.
 The student and advisor will discuss an advising sheet (i.e., program plan), typically completed during orientation, and place it in the student's file.
 Many advisors forecast coursework with their advisees at this time and take note of any special interests students identify.
-If the student plans to petition for course waivers the process will begin at the initial advising session.
+If the student plans to petition for course waivers the process will begin at the initial advising session. - 2.
+An advisor's meeting is suggested prior to enrollment in the year long internship.